Sonsbeek '52: Internationale Tentoonstelling Beeldhouwkunst

 Publisher: unknown

-⋅ 110.000 visitors ⋅ 129 artists ⋅ 220 artworks More attention on French masters such as Auguste Rodin and Aristide Maillol First Sonsbeek with works of Italian sculptors
+⋅ 110.000 visitors ⋅ 129 artists ⋅ 220 artworks More attention for French masters such as Auguste Rodin and Aristide Maillol first Sonsbeek with works by Italian sculptors

 Still visible in Arnhem